 Drafts in Stories

 You can design Stories and add text, music, etc. Then just try to close Stories by clicking on the cross in the upper left corner – the application will offer to save it to drafts.
 All Stories in draft are stored for up to 7 days.
-And the draft itself is in the gallery with images.
+And the draft itself is in the image gallery.

 Drafts in posts